IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

     View the logs.

 ## Status and log collection
-To collect and display status and logs related to the different components of IBM® block storage CSI driver, use the Kubernetes found in this section.
+To collect and display status and logs related to the different components of IBM® block storage CSI driver, use the Kubernetes commands found in this section.

 Before you begin collecting logs, at the master host level, create a directory for the logs.